fclaerho/buildstack/README.md

 Build stack helper.

-"Code" detects the project build stack and drives it to reach well-known targets
+"Code" detects the project build stack and drives it to reach well-known targets.

 Supported build stacks:
   - make